cjdbarlow/Part-One/end-tidal_co2.md

 E<sub>T</sub>CO<sub>2</sub> may be either **side-stream** or **in-line**.
     * Side-stream CO<sub>2</sub> involves a length of narrow tubing drawing gas from the expiratory limb of the breathing circuit (typically from the HME filter) to the capnograph
         * Side-stream requires a flow of 150 ml.min<sup>-1</sup>
-        * They have a (pretty insignificant) delay (<1s) in measurement
+        * Has a (pretty insignificant) delay (<1s) in measurement
-        * They may be blocked with water vapour, and require use of a water trap to remove condensation
+        * May be blocked by water vapour, and require use of a water trap to remove condensation
     * In-line systems have a sampling chamber attached in-line with the ETT
         * The sampling chamber slightly increases the dead-space of the circuit
         May be relevant in children or very difficult to ventilate patients.